 If conservative methods to treat your angina are not successful your consultant may recommend coronary artery bypass graft.

 You have two carotid arteries.
 They are the main arteries that supply blood and oxygen to your head and neck.
-Sometimes plague begins to build up on the walls of your arteries causing them to narrow and restricting the flow of blood.
-Called coronary heart disease, narrowing of the arteries can cause chest pain (angina).
+Sometimes plague (fatty deposits) begins to build up on the walls of your arteries causing them to narrow and restrict the flow of blood.
+This is called coronary heart disease and the narrowing of the arteries can cause chest pain (angina) and/or breathlessness.

 CABG is performed under general anaesthetic and can take 3-6 hours depending on how many grafts your surgeon needs to perform.
 They will first locate blood vessels in other areas of your body that will be used for grafting.
-There are a number of choices but all options are taken from vessels that are not prone to narrowing.
+There are several choices but all options are taken from vessels that are not prone to narrowing.

 Your surgeon will make an incision (cut) down your breastbone to access your heart.
 While they are working your blood will be rerouted through a heart-lung bypass machine.
 This allows your heart to be still while the grafts are attached.
 Using the grafting vessels they will bypass (divert) the blood supply around the blockage.
 Once all the grafts are in place they will restart your heart with electric shocks.
 Your breastbone will be closed using wires and the surgical wounds closed with stitches or staples.

 After your operation, you will be transferred to the cardiac intensive-care unit or high-dependency unit, usually for 24 hours, and then to a ward.
 Everyone recovers differently but you will probably be very groggy in the first days after your CABG.
 We will give you pain relief medication but be sure and tell us if you are in any pain.

 Our healthcare team will help you begin to get up and begin to move around.

 You should be able to go home after seven to ten days.

 Please arrange for someone to drive you home.
 You will not be allowed to drive until released to do so.